Virginia Gubernatorial Candidate Terry McAuliffe Offers “St. Patty’s Day” Condolences To AAPI Community

 Last Tuesday, news broke about the spa murders that targeted Asian businesses.
 The next day, Wednesday, was St. Patrick’s Day.
 Obviously, there were a whole lot of people who weren’t in the mood for green beer and four-leaf clovers, but that didn’t stop McAuliffe from trying to check off all the boxes during a public Zoom session.
 Hey, Terry, here’s a pro-tip, try not to offer your superficial “I’m sorry” while also sipping a celebratory brew.
 Kinda sends a mixed message…

-After doing some digging into who the hell Terry McAuliffe is, we stumbled upon this interesting tidbit of information in a CNN article from 2001 in which Black Democratic National Convention delegate Alvin Holmes demanded the McAuliffe resign from his DNC Presidential candidacy because he had referred to African Americans as “coloreds”
+After doing some digging into who the hell Terry McAuliffe is, we stumbled upon this interesting tidbit of information in a CNN article from 2001 in which Black Democratic National Convention delegate Alvin Holmes demanded the McAuliffe resign from his DNC Presidential candidacy because he had referred to African Americans as “coloreds.”

 Alvin Holmes, an Alabama state representative, said McAuliffe answered a question about the practice of racial profiling by saying that he didn’t believe “colored people” should be arbitrarily stopped by law enforcement.